fishi0x01/tcp-metrics/README.md

 Bandwidth (or more precisely Goodput) is measured with the harmonic mean. rtt is measured via weighed moving average.

+Currently tcp-metrics only supports resources that are available via HTTP/1.1.
+The reason for this is that most static resources are available via HTTP and it is easy to deploy a static testing resource on a HTTP server.

-Two methods implemented to measure Goodput:
+Two methods are available to measure the Goodput:

-1.: by using the first socket.read() timestamp as the start time.
+1.: by using the first `socket.read()` timestamp as the start time.

-2.: by using a later socket.read() timestamp as the start time (to avoid bursts and slow-start falsifying the estimate).
+2.: by using a later subsequent `socket.read()` timestamp as the start time (to avoid bursts and slow-start falsifying the estimate).

-For detailed information concerning the techniques applied please check out http://fishi.devtail.com/weblog/8/ .
+For detailed information concerning the techniques applied please check out http://fishi.devtail.com/weblog/8/

 Usage
 --------------